 Typically pages that contain your reviews will include your brand name so the link building effort should be high, but if you are competing with a domain with much higher domain ranking (like yelp) you will need to add backlinks to the internal pages that you have created.

-The concept with this approach is confuse google and give it multiple options to choose from.
+The concept with this approach is to confuse Google and give it multiple options to choose from.
+That said, eventually Google will determine the right version of content to display to users and canonicalize that URL.

 2. Influence Search Trends